butttcoin/AirdropLotto/readme.md

 If you notice that your message is gone/deleted, it means that it has been noted for the next airdrop batch.
 To verify, please see: https://github.com/butttcoin/AirdropLotto/blob/master/addresses.csv

+## Where is my Telegram post, why was it deleted?
+Don't worry, it means that you were added, and we are keeping things clean.
+Please see: https://github.com/butttcoin/AirdropLotto/blob/master/addresses.csv

 ## Why Twitter and Telegram ?
 We simply need to expand on our community, and although ButtCoin does not agree with some of the Twitter as well as Telegram policies, it is a necessary requirement to make the project grow within the crypto community.
 It is currently a standard, and hopeffuly it will be changed in the future adding more privacy to people's choices and options.